-2. Scarves – Simple scarves are among the easiest knitting projects.
+Simple scarves are among the easiest knitting projects.
 Using one color and the basic stitch, this provides excellent practice for young knitters.
-And the finished product makes a useful accessory for your child, or could be given as a gift to a grandparent or other family member to cherish for years to come.
+The finished product is useful accessory for your child.
+Or give it as gift to a grandparent or other family member to cherish for years to come.

-5. Bean bags – A basic bean bag is easy to make out of two knitted squares.
-And if your child is interested in sewing, it provides an opportunity to practise that as well.
+A basic bean bag is easy to make out of two knitted squares.
+And if your child is interested in sewing, it provides an opportunity to practice that as well.
 Just have your child knit two squares of the same size, sew them together on three sides, put some beans in an old stocking and insert it in the bag.
 Sew the fourth side up, and it’s all done!

 Knitted squares can be used as coasters.
 Your child can knit up a set to use at home or give as a gift.
 If she would like to try a different shape, patterns can be found online and in beginners’ knitting books.

 Knitted dishcloths are great for getting those stubborn plates clean.
 And they make wonderful projects for young knitters.
 The broken rib pattern is a good choice for this project, and it’s an easy new stitch pattern to introduce to kids.